Particl-Community/academy/in-depth/indepth_staking.rst

 - **Transaction fees:** When sending PART coins to someone or into a marketplace escrow contract, a small transaction fee needs to be paid to the network.
 This fee is usually just a few cents, or even less, but it's more than enough to fight off spam and pay stakers.
 All PART transaction fees are added to staking rewards and redistributed back to stakers.

-While there are online calculators giving estimates on the staking revenue of many :term:`cryptocurrencies`, it's important to keep in mind that they do not take into account factors such as marketplace and transaction fees or even the percentage of coins on a network being put up for staking.
+While there are online calculators giving estimates on the staking revenue of many :term:`cryptocurrencies <Cryptocurrency>`, it's important to keep in mind that they do not take into account factors such as marketplace and transaction fees or even the percentage of coins on a network being put up for staking.
 This usually makes their estimates less reliable.

 * `StakingRewards.com Online Calculator <https://www.stakingrewards.com/asset/particl>`_